fleetside72/jl/notes.md

 tasks
 * a close-out to retained earning and consolidation process must happen before rolling into a new year, or opening balances need set to 0
     * test if rolling into a new year
+        * copy the last period from evt.bal _after rolled_  `2018.12` and copy to `2018.close`
+        * close move temporary account balances to retained earnings
             * need to dynamically create a retained earnings account per trial balance if it does not exist
             * need to dynamically determine temporary accounts if not specified
+        * copy `2018.close` ending balances to `2019.01` opening balances and re-roll into the new year

 future